 The Player Agent is widely considered the second-most important local league Board of Directors position, with the League President being considered the most important.
 A Player Agent is tasked with overseeing all aspects of the management of playing members of the local league.
-Separate Player Agents are permitted for separate divisions and levels of play, which allows a volunteer holding this position to also serve as a coach or manager in the league, but NOT in the division in which he/she serves as the Player Agent.
+Separate Player Agents are permitted for separate divisions and levels of play, which allows a volunteer holding this position to also serve as a coach or manager in the league, including the division in which he/she oversees.
 Whether tasked with overseeing the whole league or individual divisions, a Player Agent must know these five things.

 Thorough Understanding of Preseason Tasks

 Player management begins in the preseason when players register, tryout, and are selected to teams.
 This is the busiest time for the Player Agent.

 While the Board of Directors, as a whole, will staff registration, it is still the responsibility (with the President) to validate all players’ ages and residency.